Adaptive quantum state tomography with iterative particle filtering: Methodology

-To find the covariance matrix of our prior, we must quantify our uncertainty in $\pmb{\hat{\mu}}$.
-That is, we must find the variance of the sample distribution of our estimate $\hat{r}_{j}$, or simply the standard error of $r_{j}$ for the diagonal elements of $\pmb{\Sigma}$.
-First, note that the off-diagonal elements of $\pmb{\Sigma}$ are negligible because we perform projective measurements on mutually unbiased bases.
+To find the covariance matrix of PG, we must quantify our uncertainty in $\pmb{\hat{\mu}}$.
+That is, we must find the variance of the sample distribution of our estimate $\hat{r}_{j}$, or simply the square of the standard error of $r_{j}$ for the diagonal elements of $\pmb{\Sigma}$.
+First, note that the off-diagonal elements of $\pmb{\Sigma}$ are negligible because we perform projective measurements on Pauli words.
 Furthermore, since we perform $N_{0}$ measurements only, we can use an unbiased estimate of the variance to evaluate the standard error.
-Then, the $i$th diagonal entry $\pmb{\Sigma}_{ii}$ of $\pmb{\Sigma}$ is
+Then, the $j$th diagonal entry